At least 10 people have died and 31 remain missing in severe flooding in Tennessee

 (CNN)At least 10 people, including two toddlers, have died during severe flooding in Tennessee on Saturday, Humphreys County Sheriff Chris Davis told CNN affiliate WSMV.

-As of Saturday night, 31 people are still missing, Davis told WSMV.
+As of Saturday night, 31 people were still missing, Davis told WSMV.

 The bodies were recovered after catastrophic flash flooding near Waverly closed US-70, the city's main highway, and placed the community under a boil water advisory, according to the Tennessee Emergency Management Agency (TEMA).